VeRA: Vector-based Random Matrix Adaptation: Abstract

 \section{Abstract}

 Low-rank adapation (LoRA) is a popular method that reduces the number of trainable parameters when finetuning large language models, but still faces acute storage challenges when scaling to even larger models or deploying numerous per-user or per-task adapted models.
-In this work, we present \textbf{Ve}ctor-based \textbf{R}andom Matrix \textbf{A}daptation (VeRA), which reduces the number of trainable parameters by 10x compared to LoRA, yet maintains the same performance.
+In this work, we present \textbf{Ve}ctor-based \textbf{R}andom Matrix \textbf{A}daptation (VeRA), which significantly reduces the number of trainable parameters compared to LoRA, yet maintains the same performance.
 It achieves this by using a single pair of low-rank matrices shared across all layers and learning small scaling vectors instead.
-We demonstrate its effectiveness on the GLUE and E2E benchmarks, and show its application in instruction-following with just 1.4M parameters using the Llama2 7B model.
+We demonstrate its effectiveness on the GLUE and E2E benchmarks, image classification tasks, and show its application in instruction-tuning of 7B and 13B language models.